Interstate 135 Kansas

 Interstate 135 overlays U.S. 81 from the Kansas Turnpike (I-35) and Wichita in south central Kansas to Salina and I-70.
 It is the fourth longest three-digit route within the Eisenhower Interstate System, following I-476 in Pennsylvania, I-495 in Massachusetts and I-287 around metro New York.

-Remaining suburban through Park City and Valley Center, Interstate 135, U.S. 81/K-15 leave the Wichita metropolitan area for a rural course to Newton and a brief overlap with U.S. 50.
-K-15 splits to the north from there as I-135 shifts northwest to McPherson and the north end of the K-61 expressway connecting with Hutchinson.
+Remaining suburban through Park City and Valley Center, I-135-U.S. 81/K-15 leave the Wichita metropolitan area for a rural course to Newton and a 2.10 mile long overlap with U.S. 50.
+K-15 splits to the north from there as I-135 shifts northwest to McPherson and the north end of the expressway along K-61 connecting with Hutchinson.

 Turning northward again, Interstate 135/U.S. 81 continue by Lindsborg to Salina.
 The freeway generally bypasses the city of nearly 50,000 to a rural cloverleaf interchange with I-70/U.S. 40.
-I-135 ends there, with U.S. 81 extending north as a freeway then expressway to Concordia.
+I-135 ends there, with U.S. 81 extending another 18 miles north as a freeway to Minneapolis then along an expressway to Concordia.

 High Priority Corridor